cwoods97/CSE110-App/README.md

 # Requirements:

-Computer with internet connection
+Computer with internet connection.
+Google Chrome.
-Google Chrome

 # How To Run: